Palm Beach County School Board hears from public on former Principal William Latson

-At Wednesday night's Palm Beach County School Board meeting members were overwhelmed with comments about former Principal William Latson.
+At Wednesday night's Palm Beach County School Board meeting, members were overwhelmed with comments about William Latson.

 "Either Mr. Latson lacked the knowledge or the courage to respond properly or he deliberately chose to deny the Holocaust actually happened," one man said.